whats-img

 Introduction:

-The goal of this higher course on power system protection, automation, and communication is to provide an understanding of some of the most common difficulties related to communication for power system protection.
+The goal of this higher course on Advanced Communications for Power System Protection and Automation is to provide an understanding of some of the most common difficulties related to communication for power system protection.
 It emphasizes the deployment of automation and Smart Grid technology.
 Participants will study the standards and requirements of substation communication systems in compliance with IEEE, NIST, and NERC.

 This training is especially useful for individuals aspiring to become effective power system protection engineers or those seeking to elevate their understanding of systems and communication tools.